 - With their new console design, Google is following the same logic as Apple.
 Installs from Search now include both organic searches and downloads from Google Ad placements in the Play Store Search Results

-Also acquisition campaigns outside of the app store can impact organic installs.
+Also, acquisition campaigns outside of the app store can impact organic installs.
 Brand awareness campaigns on social media for example can result in an increase in branded searches in the app store.
-Apps will see organic downloads will increase, but these cannot necessarily be attributed towards ASO activities.
+Apps will see organic downloads will increase, but these cannot necessarily be attributed to ASO activities.